Set up single sign-on with SAML

 • You cannot enable 2FA in your Zapier account.
 You must configure your IdP to use 2FA instead.

 • You must use SAML SSO to log in.
-Your username and password and Google SSO will no longer work once you enable SAML SSO.
+Once you enable SAML SSO, your username and password and Google SSO will no longer work.

 • Members from other domains will be locked out if those domains are not configured in the IdP.
 Zapier’s SAML system checks if: